EXPLAIN Statement in Confluent Cloud for Apache Flink

 The physical plan shows how Flink executes your query.
 Each operation is numbered and indented to show its position in the execution flow.
 Indentation indicates data flow, with each operator passing results to its parent.

-Changelog modes show how operators handle data modifications:
+Changelog modes describe how operators handle data modifications:

 Operators change changelog modes when different update patterns are needed, such as when moving from streaming reads to aggregations.